the-turing-way/the-turing-way/book/website/collaboration/academic-industry/academic-industry-community.md

 They can be spaces where you onboard new members, brainstorm or work on research together.
 More in this {ref}`this Turing Way chapter <ch-coworking>`.

-Establishing communication tools such as a newsletter for your collaboration is a useful way of sharing collaboration news, advertising your events and opportunities and spreading awareness.
+Establishing communication tools, such as a newsletter, is a useful way of sharing collaboration news, advertising your events and opportunities and spreading awareness.
 There is more info on how to create a newsletter in {ref}`this Turing Way chapter <ch-newsletters>`and you can also find previous Turing-Roche newsletters [here](https://github.com/alan-turing-institute/turing-roche-partnership/tree/main/communications/newsletters).

 (cl-academic-industry-community-strategy)=